ogghst/auth-template/docs/api/index.md

 ## Error Responses

-The API uses standard HTTP status codes and returns errors in the following format:
+The API uses standard HTTP status codes and returns errors in this format:

 ```json
 {